NU 252 Perspectives of Professional Nursing 3 credits

 NU 320 Pharmacology 3 credits

 This course examines various classifications of drugs and the effect of each on the human body.
-Emphasis is placed on physiological reactions to medications, as well as the appropriate nursing roles in administration, monitoring, evaluation and education of clients and families.
+Emphasis is placed on physiological reactions to medications, as well as the appropriate nursing roles in the safe administration, monitoring, evaluation and education of clients and families.

 Prerequisite: Successful completion of all courses in prior semester.